tgautie/zig_mxfp4_dequantizer/ReadMe.md

 # Zig MXFP4 Dequantizer

-Zig library for dequantizing MXFP4 tensors from SafeTensors files.
+Zig library for streaming dequantized MXFP4 tensors from Huggingface's safetensors file format.

-## Main features
+## Main overview

-- All MXFP4 tensors in the file are identified and dequantized,
+- On initialization, the module parses the provided safetensors file's header and identifies the MXFP4 tensors,
-- The decompression is done on the fly in streaming fashion,
+- The dequantization is done on the fly in streaming fashion,
-- The MFP4 decoding is done using SIMD instructions,
+- The dequantization uses SIMD instructions,
-- The library exposes the modern `std.Io.Reader` interface from Zig `0.15.1`.
+- The output provides a `reader`for each MXFP4 tensor, following the modern `std.Io.Reader` interface from Zig `0.15.1`.

 ## Quick Start